 Research Motivation: The Earth System is changing and humans are involved in many ways.
 The current geological era has therefore been named 'The Anthropocene' instead of 'The Holocene'.
 There is an urgent need to efficiently monitor the changes and to provide scientific interpretations to society.
-Climate change, global-scale air pollution, and ozone layer depletion are the most pressing environmental issues directly related to the rapid changes in global atmospheric composition which are caused by unsustainable human activities.
+Climate change, diminishing biodiversity, global-scale air pollution, and ozone layer depletion are the most pressing environmental issues directly related to the rapid changes in global atmospheric composition which are caused by unsustainable human activities.